niclimcy/mcp-client-sandbox/README.md

 # MCP Client Monitoring

-This project was created to log MCP server behaviour, to detect malicious MCP servers by intercepting all requests in the MCP client.
+A monitoring tool for logging MCP server behavior and detecting malicious servers by intercepting all requests in the MCP client.

 ## Installation

 This project uses [`uv`](https://docs.astral.sh/uv/) as the package manager.
-To install dependencies, run:

 ```bash
 uv sync